 Elena Claros has filed to run for Lewisville City Council place 3 against Mayor Pro Tem TJ Gilmore and Penny Mallet.
 Claros and Mallet filed Feb.
 6 and 7 respectively, making the run go from unopposed to a three-way race for the seat.
 If none of the three candidates are able to reach 50 percent of the vote during the May 6 election, then a runoff election between the top two candidates will be held to determine who gets the seat.

-Claros, 42, is a lawyer with Settlement Capital Corporation and a inactive reserve member of the Judges Advocate General’s Corps for the Air Force, of which she was active duty from 2006 to 2007.
+Claros, 42, is a legal compliance advisor with Settlement Capital Corporation and a inactive reserve member of the Judges Advocate General’s Corps for the Air Force, of which she was active duty from 2006 to 2007.
 Claros has never run for a political office before or served in any capacity for a local government, but believes that her legal background will serve her well.

 “I think having a legal background gives me an advantage; I’ve already reviewed and done those things,” Claros said.
 “I’ve drafted laws, I’ve reviewed memos.
 I’ve been on that side of it.”